What Makes a Good Website: Features, Best Practices & Examples

 What makes a good website?

-Now that you know what is a good bounce rate and how you can measure the effectiveness of your website let’s look at some of the key features of any great website.
+Now that you know what is a good bounce rate and how you can measure the effectiveness of your website let’s look at some of the key features of the best websites.

 A clear sense of purpose